*To stay updated on the latest happenings of Rise Together for Safety and Justice, head on over to our Facebook page!*

 We are excited to launch Rise Together for Safety and Justice!
 These last 18 months in the pandemic have been difficult, but we Rise Together, as a community because all of us deserve safety and justice.
 This year, as we remain vigilant with COVID precautions, we will have walks in North Adams, Williamstown, Pittsfield, Lee, and Great Barrington in September.
 Please join us.

-- Rise Together with us between Friday, September 17th, and Thursday, September 30th (Click here for the schedule of socially distanced planned walks and suggested routes);
+- Rise Together with us between Sunday, September 19th, and Wednesday, September 29th (Click HERE for the schedule of socially distanced planned walks and suggested routes);

-- Donate Here so that we can raise the funds that we desperately need to address and prevent domestic, dating, and sexual violence;
+- Donate HERE so that we can raise the funds that we desperately need to address and prevent domestic, dating, and sexual violence.
+If you would like to donate to a specific participant or team, click HERE.

 - Spread the word that EFC is here, open and ready to help;